realworldocaml/book/en/lists-and-patterns.md

 useful, one should prefer patterns wherever they are sufficient.

-As a side note, the above implementation of `count_some` is longer than necessary, and to boot is not tail recursive.
-For real work, you should probably just use the `List.count` function from `Core` as
+As a side note, the above implementation of `count_some` is longer than necessary, and even worse is not tail recursive.
+In real life, you would probably just use the `List.count` function from `Core`:
-follows:

 ```ocaml
 # let count_some l = List.count ~f:Option.is_some l;;